Aplopio/django_gapps_oauth2_login/README.md

 You will have to hook up appropriate receivers for these signals

-It needs client_secrets.json provided by google cloud console to be placed in this directory.
+<b>It needs client_secrets.json provided by google cloud console to be placed in this directory.</b>